theopendatastackofficial/nyc-mta-data/README.md

 This end-to-end workflow enables efficient data processing and insight generation from MTA datasets.

-What does this repo use
+The contents of this repo can be easily copied and sent to an LLM with https://github.com/ChristianCasazza/codeprinter

 # Project Setup Guide